shinyaoki/chipatlas/documents.md

 ###Requirements and acceptable data

 - Reference peak-call data (upper panels (**1** to **3**) of the [submission form][insilicoChIP])
-Comprehensive peak-call data as described in **4.
-Peak browser**.
+Comprehensive peak-call data as described above (**4.
+Peak browser**).
 The result will be returned more quickly if the classes of antigens and cell-types are specified.
 - BED (lower panels  (**4** and **5**) of the [submission form][insilicoChIP])
-[UCSC BED format][UCSC_BED], minimally requiring tab-delimited three columns describing chromosom, starting and ending positions.
+[UCSC BED format][UCSC_BED], minimally requiring tab-delimited three columns describing chromosome, starting and ending positions.

   ```html
   chr1<tab>1435385<tab>1436458